Title 105 | Chapter 001 | Regulation 160REG

 For all accumulated sick leave.2.

-An employer which elects to pay only for the first six (6) months of accumulated sick leave may at a later date elect to pay fifty (50) percent or all of the cost of service above six (6) months.
-An employer which elects to pay for the first six (6) months and fifty (50) percent of the cost for service above six (6) months, may at a later date elect to pay for all accrued sick leave.3.
+An employer that elects to pay only for the first six (6) months of accumulated sick leave may at a later date elect to pay fifty (50) percent or all of the cost of service above six (6) months.
+An employer that elects to pay for the first six (6) months and fifty (50) percent of the cost for service above six (6) months, may at a later date elect to pay for all accrued sick leave.3.

 If an employer adopted the standard plan prior to July 1988, it may choose to adopt the alternate plan.4.

-Within thirty (30) days of adoption of a sick leave plan, the employer shall file at the agency a description of the employer's sick leave policy which shall specify:a.
+Within thirty (30) days of adoption of a sick leave plan, the employer shall file at the agency a description of the employer's sick leave policy, which shall specify:a.

 The maximum sick leave that may be accrued;b.